 Indra Bhose was born in Scotland, brought up in India and was then moved to exotic Hertfordshire.
 And he’s not remotely confused.
 He lived in France and Italy before studying film at Goldsmith’s College.
 His graduation film Shona May won awards in the Fuji Film Scholarship Competition and David Puttnam selected it to screen on Thames Television’s First Run, showcasing the finest young film making talent in Britain.

 Since then Indra has directed everything from dramas such as The Bill, Casualty, Holby City, London’s Burning, The Grand, Where The Heart Is and Down To Earth, to lighthearted children’s series Girls In Love and The Worst Witch.
 He’s directed comedies as “Carry-On” as Is Harry On The Boat to the more gentle humour of the much-loved Grandpa Chatterjee.
-He has recently directed three episodes of Eastenders.
+He has recently directed a block of Eastenders.
+Indra recently directed a filmed production of Shakespeare’s Much Ado About Nothing for RSC Live, which is available to watch on BBC iPlayer.

 Always keen to spend winters somewhere warm he directed the Channel Four mini-series Bombay Blue entirely in Mumbai, India.
 More recently he directed the feature-length opener of Bishaash – BBC World Service Trust’s sc-fi comedy-adventure series – a South Asian cross between X-Files, Torchwood and Scooby Doo.